President’s auto-jobs-over-environment move a no-win for air

 Meanwhile, I’m looking at one particular automaker’s new car brochure.
 Regarding a hybrid for-instance, specified for around-town driving is 49 miles per gallon (mpg).
 Under highway driving conditions, 47 mpg.
 Combined, or average: 48 mpg, with the disclosure that the rating is as that determined by the U.S. Environmental Protection Agency, if I did in fact, interpret correctly what it was I read.

-So, what are we talking about here when contended is the notion that none of Detroit’s “Big Three” will be able to meet 2025 mileage rating criteria of an average 54.5 mpg as per pronouncement issued by former President Obama.
-That there isn’t sufficient time allotted?
+So, contested is the notion that any or all of Detroit’s “Big Three” can meet the 2025 mileage rating criteria of an average 54.5 mpg as per pronouncement issued by former President Obama, is that what this is about?
+That the time allotted isn’t sufficient?
+That the money it will cost automakers is too much?
 Seriously?!
 Are you kidding me?!

-I am fast reminded of American automakers and how in order to prevent from going under – you remember that time, several of which required bailout.
+I am fast reminded of American automakers and how in order to prevent from going under – you remember that time, some required bailout.
 I seem to also recall there being this pledge to markedly improve engine performance/fuel-efficiency ratings as a condition of their being rescued.
 Is this not what was communicated?
 Then again, I could be wrong.
 I have to remember in terms of my ability to recall learned information like I once could, that ability ain’t what it once was.

-Okay, so moving right along, come to think of it, speaking of memory recall, why is it that one electric-car manufacturer, regarding one of its products, expected to be available if I am not mistaken come fall, having had advance orders placed well in advance as a matter of fact, speaks volumes.
+Okay, so moving right along, come to think of it, speaking of memory recall, that one electric-car manufacturer, regarding one of its products, expected to be available (if I am not mistaken) come fall, having had advance orders placed well in advance as a matter of fact, speaks volumes.
 Does this not convey the message that these vehicles are in high demand?
 If it doesn’t, then I guess I’m not clear on what the concept of “in high demand” means.

 I presume these vehicles will save their owners loads, they’ll be able to get 200 miles or more to the charge, they will be relatively fast-charging, and costs to maintain will be extremely reasonable, and they’ll probably turn more than a few heads as they roll off the miles.
 If the price of owning one comes down over time, then, all the better.